Keksuccino/docs_fancymenu/docs/slideshows.md

    randomize = false
 }
 ```
-Only the variables inside the `slideshow-meta` section can be changed!
+Keep the `type = slideshow` line and the `slideshow-meta` section.
+Edit the listed values rather than the structural lines.

 ### name

-This is the name, or better the identifier, of your slideshow.
-Slideshow names need to be **unique**, so it's not possible to have two slideshows with the same name!
+This is the case-sensitive identifier used to select the slideshow.
+It is required and must be unique; duplicate names make only one slideshow available.

 ### width | height

-The base `width` and base `height` of your slideshow.
-Used by FancyMenu to calculate the aspect ratio.
+The base width and height in GUI-scaled pixels.
+FancyMenu also uses them to calculate the aspect ratio.

 ### x | y

-The `x` and `y` position of your slideshow.
-More for debugging purposes, so just set both to `0`.
+The base top-left position in GUI-scaled pixels.
+Standard Slideshow elements and menu backgrounds use their own position instead, so keep both values at `0`.

 ### duration

-The duration in **seconds** for how long every image is displayed before switching to the next one.
-Suppports decimal values!
+How many seconds an image stays visible before the next transition.
+Decimals use a period, for example `5.5`.
+Use a value greater than `0`.

 ### fadespeed

-The speed of the fade animation when switching to the next image.
-This value is a speed multiplicator.
-For example, `1.0` is default speed, `2.0` doubles the speed and `0.5` will make it half as fast as default.
-Negative values are not supported.
+The fade-speed multiplier. `1.0` is the default, `2.0` is twice as fast, and `0.5` is half as fast.
+Use a value greater than `0`.

 ### randomize

-If the slideshow images should play in random order (`true`) or not (`false`).
+Set this to `true` for random order or `false` for filename order.
+Random mode avoids showing the same image twice in a row.

 # Using the Slideshow

 All important steps are done and your slideshow should be ready now, so lets test it!

-To load your new (or edited) slideshow into FancyMenu, reload the mod via **Customization -> Reload FancyMenu**.
+To load a new or edited slideshow into FancyMenu, use **Customization -> Reload FancyMenu** or restart the client.

 Now you can use your slideshow in the **Slideshow** element or as menu background (right-click the layout editor background -> **Menu Background**).